ngoclongha/PBR/README.md

 On Developing
 -----------
   - This demo is written in C# under .Net 4.5 framework
+  - The gProAnalyzer tool set provide the user interface for the PBR
-  - The prototype is released as a part of the gProAnalyzer toolset and fully tested with 604 SAP EPC reference models
+  - The prototype of PBR is released as a part of the gProAnalyzer toolset and fully tested with 604 SAP EPC reference models
   - The bug/glitch fixing and updates will be released
   - The final tool is subjected to change without notice
   - The gProAnalyzer toolset includes various of process analysis techniques for process model's verification [[1](https://doi.org/10.1016/j.datak.2014.11.003)]